JuliaML/LossFunctions.jl/docs/introduction/gettingstarted.rst

 Alternatively, one can also use an instance of a loss just like one would use any other Julia function.
-This can make the code significantly more readable while not impacting performance as it is a zero-cost abstraction (i.e. it compiles down to the same code).
+This can make the code significantly more readable while not impacting performance, as it is a zero-cost abstraction (i.e. it compiles down to the same code).

 .. code-block:: jlcon